 You MUST apply for graduation after completing course requirements to receive your VPCC Certificates.
 However, there is NO OBLIGATION for you to participate in the formal Graduation Ceremony held annually in May.
-Graduation application deadlines are as follows: Summer 2023 Deadline-June 1 Fall 2023 Deadline-October 1 Spring 2023 Deadline-March 1 Upon approval for graduation, VPCC will notify you via your VPCC e-mail address.
+Graduation application deadlines are as follows: Spring 2025 Deadline - February 15 Summer 2025 Deadline - May 15 Upon approval for graduation, VPCC will notify you via your VPCC e-mail address.
 If you have any questions please contact Graduation Specialist Carmen Charland at 757-825-2846 or CharlandC@vpcc.edu.
+7 Winter

 VIRGINIA PENINSULA COMMUNITY COLLEGE (VPCC) CERTIFICATE PROGRAMS REGISTRATION, COURSE ENROLLMENT, & EDASSIST PROCESS: A Night School application should be submitted to request a seat in your desired class.
 After your request has been processed, you will receive an email notification to confirm the class.
 The email notification is not an enrollment notice.
 All applicants (new or continuing students) must register as an official student at VPCC (can be done at www.vpcc.edu/apply).
-After registering with VPCC, notify the Night School Administrator, Devonne Whitley at Devonne.LWhitley@hii-nns.com.
-She will then email the enrollment form and release form with a return deadline of May 3, 2024.
+After registering with VPCC, notify the Night School Administrator, Devonne Whitley, at Devonne.L.Whitley@hii-nns.com.
+She will then email the enrollment form and release form with a return deadline of December 1, 2023.
 The enrollment form and release form must contain your VPCC student ID number and physical signature.
 (If you have previously been a VPCC student but have not attended for two terms, you must re-register.)
 Begin your EdAssist (Bright Horizons) process to pay for your VPCC class(es).
 This process requires submission of: - Education Assistance Goal, Application (must be completed & submitted in EdAssist) - Request disbursement for class(es) applied for.
 The Night School Administrator will send out a notification when it's time to process, after classes have been verified.
-(Making it with the minimum 10 students required).
 Graduation and document requests must be submitted within 60 days of course completion.
 This can be done on the VPCC website.
 Didn't Finish High School?